louisguitton/disqus-crawler/README.md

 It stores the comments in a MongoDB database, using the pymongo client.
 A good tutorial to follow is [this one](https://realpython.com/blog/python/web-scraping-with-scrapy-and-mongodb/).

-When scrapping the web, 2 kind of problems kind arise:
+When scrapping the web, 2 kind of problems arise:
-- the target page is to slow to render because it uses a lot of javascript
+- the target page is too slow to render because it uses a lot of javascript
-- the target page renders everything really fast but what you were interested in was something that disappears when the page is renderred
+- the target page renders everything really fast but what you were interested in was something that disappears when the page is rendered

-To overcome these situations, one can deploy a tiy web-browser on a local machine that will render the pages at his will.
+To overcome these situations, one can deploy a tiny web-browser on a local machine that will render the pages at his will.
 This project uses Splash, on a local Docker container.
 A good tutorial to follow is [this one](http://blog.scrapinghub.com/2015/03/02/handling-javascript-in-scrapy-with-splash/).